AskiaADX/ADXStudio/app/workspace/readme.md

 * **tab** Tab to focus
 * **pane** Name of the pane where the tab should be located

-### workspace-create-and-focus
+### workspace-create-and-focus-tab

-The `workspace-create-and-focus` is the combination with the two previous event.
+The `workspace-create-and-focus-tab` is the combination of the two previous events.

 It first create the tab and then focus it.